-However, there’s an interesting law in Arizona–where I teach–called a “one-party-consent law” which says that only one person involved with the class needs to know that someone is recording the whole room.
-This same thing applies to phone calls, conversations, secret whispers between you an an exciting anonymous partner in a bathroom stall.
+However, there’s an interesting law in my state–where I teach–called a “one-party-consent law” which says that only one person involved with the class needs to know that someone is recording the whole room.
+This same thing applies to phone calls, conversations, secret whispers between you and an exciting anonymous partner in a bathroom stall.
 In every case, only one person involved needs to know the recording is happening.
 Or, if a third party is involved, then that third party only needs permission from one person involved in the thing being recorded.
 So if The Flat Earth Society wanted to get a recording of me lambasting their garbage logic in my class, they’d need either a student to record me for them, or a student’s permission to hide a recording device in the classroom.
 The effect of this law is that any teacher in the state can be recorded at any time as long as at least one person in the room knows about it, and that person absolutely does not have to be the teacher.

 Some might look at this law and say “well, why should you worry?
 You shouldn’t be saying anything bad in front of students anyway.”
 And those people are right, but those people are also silly and have apparently forgotten about the televised version of Snakes on a Plane.
 Anyone who has ever seen even the reflection off Samuel L. Jacknson’s glorious glistening head knows he has to punctuate every 5 words with some form of “motherfucker” or the witch he stole his immortality from will be released upon the world of mortal men.
 Everyone knows this.
 But in the televised version of Snakes on a Plane, Samuel appears to say “I’ve had it with these monkey-fighting snakes on this Monday to Friday plane” which does not fit with the Samuel L. Jackson vernacular we all know and love.